Pleasant Hill, California: Demographics

+There were 14,458 housing units at an average density of 2,043.5 /mi2, of which 13,918 (96.3%) were occupied.
+Of these, 62.4% were owner-occupied, and 37.6% were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $144,513, and the per capita income was $68,493.
+About 4.3% of families and 6.1% of the population were below the poverty line.

 Planning and environmental factors

 The Gregory Gardens subdivision developed in 1950 required purchasers of new homes to accept a Covenant that restricted ownership to Caucasians (such provisions have since been ruled as unconstitutional).
 The Covenant also limited the structures that could be built, animals allowed on premises, and commercial activities.

 Pleasant Hill used a system of environmental planning at a relatively early stage of its modern growth.
 Notably the city authorized a study in the 1980s of hillside development, which included detailed mapping of biota, geotechnical hazards, sound levels and other environmental constraints.
 These studies were used to establish appropriate zoning and development densities for all the principal undeveloped hillside areas within the city.

 Media

 The city of Pleasant Hill is served by the East Bay Times daily newspaper, published by Bay Area News Group-East Bay (part of the Media News Group of Denver, Colorado).
 It is also served by the Community Focus newspaper.
 Community Focus is an independent, monthly newspaper that concentrates on local events and information.

 The city is also served by Pleasant Hill Patch, a local news website covering community news and events.
 Patch Media is owned by AOL Inc.